-- 1. Failure to follow any live Association Policy, including but not limited to: - The Association Values and Behaviour Policy. - Safeguarding Policy. - Election rules. - 2.
-Any other wilful behaviour likely to bring the Association into disrepute. - 3.
+- 1. Failure to follow any live Open SU Policy, including but not limited to: - Open SU Values and Behaviour Policy. - Safeguarding Policy. - Election rules. - 2.
+Any other wilful behaviour likely to bring Open SU into disrepute. - 3.
 Making vexatious, malicious, or persistent complaints.